RNZ presenter Karyn Hay resigns

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-"Hay has decided after more than 15 years of working fulltime in the evenings, and four of those years at RNZ on Lately and more recently Nights with Karyn Hay, to... concentrate on her writing projects," RNZ spokesman John Barr said in a statement today.
+Four of those years have been at RNZ on Lately and more recently Nights with Karyn Hay.
+She's left to concentrate on her writing projects," RNZ spokesman John Barr said in a statement.

 "RNZ wishes her the best for her future."

-Hay began her working life as a Radio New Zealand cadet and has been an award-winning copywriter, a radio announcer in New Zealand and abroad, a TV presenter, newspaper columnist, novelist and general manager of radio station Kiwi FM.
+She began her working life as a Radio New Zealand cadet and has been an award-winning copywriter, a radio announcer both here and abroad, a television front person, newspaper columnist, novelist and general manager of radio station Kiwi FM.

-She was made an Officer of the New Zealand Order of Merit (ONZM) in the 2020 New Year Honours.
+Hay was also made an Officer of the New Zealand Order of Merit (ONZM) in the 2020 New Year Honours.